 C1: Flexible crampons come with either straps or moulded heel and toe cradles and should have a flexible adjustment bar (Examples include: Grivel G10)

 C2 - Semi-rigid crampons are often fitted with a plastic toe cradle and quick-fit heel lever binding.
 The plastic toe bale (or French toe ring) is much more secure compared to a wire toe bale and can be used on boots with badly worn toe grooves.
 The adjustment bar is usually hinged in the middle.
-This type of crampon is the most useful as they can be used for Winter Hillwalking, Alpine Mountaineering and Winter Climbing and on a variety of boots types.
-(Examples include: Petzl Vasak, Grivel 'Air Tech', G12 and G14)
+This type of crampon is the most useful as they can be used for hillwalking, Alpine Mountaineering and Winter Climbing (Examples include: Petzl Vasak, Grivel 'Air Tech', G12 and G14)

 C3 - Fully-rigid crampons normally come with a wire toe bale and quick-fit heel lever binding.
 With the wire toe bale it is essential that the boots have a good unworn toe groove.
 True rigid crampons are completely rigid although a few so called rigid crampons aren't and many are actually C2's!
 (Examples include: Grivel Rambo's)